jmschles/cribbex/README.md

 Limitations:
 - Only 2-player games are implemented.
 This is unlikely to change anytime soon.
+- No interactive deck cuts: initial dealer selection and mid-hand deck cut are just random.
 - The CSS is a bare-minimum tangled mess.
 You will undoubtdly notice some funny things while you play.

 Found a bug?
 Submit an issue!